 But, since WordPress and WooCommerce are leaders in the industry and have such a huge community, there are a lot of developers who work specifically with these platforms.
 This means you can easily find a professional developer who can help you scale your online store to your needs.

 Pricing: BigCommerce vs. WooCommerce

 BigCommerce offers 4 different pricing plans: Standard, Plus, Pro, and Enterprise.
-These plans range in price from $29.95 per month to $249.95 per month and higher (you have to contact BigCommerce to get custom pricing for the Enterprise plan which is based on customers online sales).
+These plans range in price from $29 per month to $299. per month and higher (you have to contact BigCommerce to get custom pricing for the Enterprise plan which is based on customers’ online sales).

-All plans include no transaction fees, unlimited products, file storage, and bandwidth, and unlimited staff accounts.
-The processing fee for debit and credit cards starts at 2.9% + $0.30 per transaction for all BigCommerce plans.
+All plans include no additional transaction fees, unlimited products, file storage, and bandwidth, and unlimited staff accounts.

-It’s important to note that the Pro plan begins at $249.95 per month for less than $400K in online sales, then it’s $150 per month extra for each additional $200K in online sales.
-So, as your online store gets more successful, you’ll be paying more.
-Plus, if you want access to some powerful features like the abandoned cart saver and customer groups and segmentation, you’ll have to choose one of the pricier plans.
+It’s important to note that if you want access to some powerful features like the abandoned cart saver and customer groups and segmentation, you’ll have to choose one of the pricier plans.

-As we previously mentioned, you can use BigCommerce and WordPress together but only with the Enterprise plan.
+As we previously mentioned, you can use BigCommerce and WordPress together with any plans.